 Family Law Lawyers Handling Child Custody Disputes in Fayetteville

 The family law attorneys of Gunn Kieklak Dennis have over 20 years of legal experience handling custody disputes in communities throughout Northwestern Arkansas, including but not limited to Bentonville, Rogers, Fayetteville, Bella Vista, Fort Smith, and Springdale.
 Whether you need help modifying an existing custody order, are being denied visitation by the custodial parent, are concerned that your former spouse is an unfit parent, or simply have questions about how custody determinations work in Arkansas, you can turn to our knowledgeable legal team to answer your questions, handle your paperwork, and provide you with aggressive legal representation.

 While each case is unique, our goal never changes: guarding your parental rights.
 We are tough and innovative courtroom opponents who will do everything in our power to preserve and protect your relationship with your daughter or son.
-Call our law offices at 479-439-9840 to schedule a free, completely confidential legal consultation today.
+Call our law offices at 479-439-9840 to schedule a completely confidential legal consultation today.

 What Are the Different Types of Child Custody for Parents?

 Many people think of custody as a synonym for their child’s living arrangements.
 However, physical custody is only one half of a family’s overall custody plan.
 There are actually two forms of custody which must be considered, with several custodial arrangements possible within each.
 Types of custody in Arkansas include:

 - Physical Custody – Physical custody refers to where the child will reside the majority of his or her time.

 - Legal Custody – Legal custody refers to parental authority when making important life decisions on a minor child’s behalf.
 Education, healthcare, religion, marriage, and military service are a few examples of matters which can fall under the category of legal custody.